rogerbinns/apsw/doc/tips.rst

 Cursor objects are obtained by :meth:`Connection.cursor` and are very cheap.
 It is best practise to not re-use them, and instead get a new one each time.
-If you don't, code refactoring and nested loops can unintentially use the same cursor object which will not crash but will cause hard to diagnose behaviour in your program.
+If you don't, code refactoring and nested loops can unintentionally use the same cursor object which will not crash but will cause hard to diagnose behaviour in your program.